isomerpages/seab-corp/_seab-link-issue-1-2025/Optimising Resources for GCE Level Oral Examinations.md

 arrangement to conduct oral examinations in a short window of time, while students do not lose curriculum time.</p>
 <p>For the GCE A-Level oral examinations, all Junior Colleges (JC) and Millenia
-Institute (MI) were divided into two groups and conducting examination over a three-day period, effectively reducing the oral period by 7 days for each group.&nbsp;</p>
+Institute (MI) were divided into two groups and conducted examinations over a three-day period, effectively reducing the oral period by seven days for each group.&nbsp;</p>
 <p></p>
 <div class="isomer-image-wrapper">